 In this article, the comparison will be between the two Swiss giants Oris Vs Longines.
 Both of the brands are well known and respected within the industry.
 They both have long and storied histories

-As Swiss brands, we know that they are going to be held to high the highest in quality standards.
+As Swiss brands, we know that they are going to be held to the highest in terms of quality standards.
 Both of these brands meet such standards exceptionally well.
 This is what makes it difficult to judge who makes the better watches.

 What we can do, however, is take a look at 3 key factors in every good watch brand.
 These are: #1 – The build quality, #2 – the design & style, and #3 -the pricing.

 By comparing these 3 qualities, we should be able to get a better understanding of which brand between the two does it better.
 The first thing we will look at though, is a brief introduction into the backgrounds behind these two brands.

 About Oris and Longines

 Oris was founded in 1904.
 From its beginnings, Oris was originally a manufacturer of mainly just pocket watches.
 It was 34 years later before they fully got into the production of wristwatches.
 This was not without its setbacks though.

 In 1934 the Swiss Statute put limits on how new technology could be introduced in watches.
 This effectively prevented them from using lever escapements in their watches.

 However, thanks to a great lawyer, Oris was eventually able to overturn this limitation.
 This was not to be their only setback.